-Receiving counseling can be a good idea, which is one reason that we provide it with our ministry.
+Receiving counseling can be a good idea.
 But if you place the weight of your long-term change on a brief season of counseling, you will be sorely disappointed.
 Counseling office success should never shoulder the primary responsibility of transformation for anyone.

 You may want to read: